Agri-Tech East is helping to stimulate innovation in agri-tech and to build a cluster of organisations across the value chain.

 One of the initiatives to stimulate very early-stage businesses is GROW, the UK’s first business plan competition for agri-tech.
-After three successful years it was decided to try a different format and Agri-Tech East hosted a hackathon in 2018 which was also very popular and is planning another for 5-7 July 2019.
+After three successful years (2015, 2016, 2017) it was decided to try a different format so in 2018 Agri-Tech East hosted a hackathon which was so popular that a second was held in July 2019.

-The idea of the hackathon is to present a number of intractable agri-food challenges to a group of people with skills gained from other industries.
+The idea of the hackathon was to present a number of intractable agri-food challenges to a group of people with skills gained from other industries.
 Together they work on the challenges over a weekend and present their ideas to a panel of judges on the last day.
-The first hackathon produced fresh ideas and approaches and a number are now being considered by industry partners.
+The two hackathons produced fresh ideas and approaches and a number are now being considered by industry partners.

 Articles about GROW

 Changes to the UK climate will impact our ability to produce food – predictions include periods of too much or too little water, increasing average and extreme temperatures, and sea level rise.

 However with the right approaches and technologies there is an opportunity to mitigate these impacts and to embrace the change.